scottishgovernment/economicactionplan.mygov.scot/pages/innovation/2-driving-business-innovation.md

 We have set an ambitious target of doubling Scotland’s business expenditure on research and development (R&D) from £875m in 2015 to £1.7bn by 2025.
 To assist with this, we are providing over £110m in grant support for business R&D over the next 3 years by increasing grant support for R&D from £22m to £37m per annum.
 Significant progress is already being made – business expenditure on R&D in 2018 was £1.242bn.
 Businesses in Scotland employed around 14,000 R&D staff in 2018, up from around 13,000 in 2017 – which takes BERD jobs in Scotland to their highest level in the series.

 In addition we are committing up to £750,000 until 2020 to support the Rural Innovation Support Service to broker collaborative innovation specifically in the food and drink supply chain.

+Business R&D in Scotland is closely linked to the world-leading R&D taking place in our universities.
+We will continue to support university research activities in Scotland, and related interactions with businesses, through SFC.

 <div class="case-study" markdown="1">